swissup/swissup.github.io/m1/cache/external-cache-model-setup.md

 3. [Using the Cm_Cache_Backend_File model](#using-the-cmcachebackendfile)

 ### Using Magento local.xml file
-This method will change the cache model for all website.
-Every block, collection will use these settings.
+This method will change the cache model for the whole website.
+Every block and collection will use these settings.

 1. Open `app\etc\local.xml` and `app\etc\local.xml.additional`
 2. Copy the settings that you would like to change from